ocgcyj/Carpool-gunradio/README.md

 ### Main Design and Implementation
 ###Transmitter chain:
-1. Realize two different constellation mapping schemes, which are phase shift keying and quadrature amplitude modulation
+1. Realize two different constellation mapping schemes, which are phase shift keying and quadrature amplitude modulation;
-2. Insert four pilots in each OFDM symbol for phase-offset estimation and compensation
+2. Insert four pilots in each OFDM symbol for phase-offset estimation and compensation;
-3. Inject symbol level CRC checksum delivered by phase-offset encoding
+3. Inject symbol level CRC checksum delivered by phase-offset encoding;
-4. Aggregate the payload according to the long frame structure designed for multiple Wi-Fi receiver
+4. Aggregate the payload according to the long frame structure designed for multiple Wi-Fi receiver.

 ###Receiver chain:
-1. Realize two different hard-decision constellation de-mapping schemes
+1. Realize two different hard-decision constellation de-mapping schemes;
-2. Implement differential decoding algorithm between phase-offset estimation and compensation
+2. Implement differential decoding algorithm between phase-offset estimation and compensation;
-3. Enhance the iterative channel equalization algorithm for long frame reliable transmission
+3. Enhance the iterative channel equalization algorithm for long frame reliable transmission;
-4. Split the specific payload with an efficient and scalable header
+4. Split the specific payload with an efficient and scalable header.

 ## Further information
-For further information please refer to the TMC paper **_“Less Transmissions, More Throughput: Bringing Carpool to Public WLANs”, IEEE Transactions on Mobile Computing (TMC 2015)_**
+For further information please refer to the TMC paper.
+**_“Less Transmissions, More Throughput: Bringing Carpool to Public WLANs”, IEEE Transactions on Mobile Computing (TMC 2015)_**